 - Butternut Squash Tacos

-Be sure to try this twist on traditional tacos that uses local and seasonal squash.
+Be sure to try this twist on traditional tacos that use local and seasonal squash.

 - Maple Soy Glazed Salmon

-This sweet and savory glaze is delicious and flavourful!
+This sweet and savoury glaze is delicious and flavourful!
 Baking this recipe in the oven is quick and easy!

 - Fantastic Fried Rice